 There’s no shortage of things to do in this part of Wales, especially for lovers of the outdoors.
-Head a few miles to the coast for a selection of beautiful beaches including Rest Bay and Newton Beach at Porthcawl, and Ogmore by Sea Beach.
+Head a few miles to the coast for a selection of beautiful beaches including Rest Bay and Newton Beach at Porthcawl and Ogmore by Sea Beach.
 Golf enthusiasts will be delighted with the fantastic courses nearby, including the 18-hole Royal Porthcawl Golf Course overlooking the coast.
-Closer to home there are regular events and festivals in Bridgend, or, if you feel up for a challenge, you could travel approximately 35 miles to the stunning Brecon Beacons National Park.
+Closer to home there are regular events and festivals in Bridgend and if you feel up for a challenge, you could travel approximately 35 miles to the stunning Brecon Beacons National Park.

 Education for all